timthepost/libsplinter/README.md

 It was created when the author was thinking

-> "_I need something like `/proc` but that I can do in userspace, preferably
+> "_I need something like `/proc` but that I can do in user space, preferably
 > without mounting anything new.
 Something like XenStore but no hypervisor ..._"

 There are limits to what a very creative GNU/Linux hacker can do with core